 Every year, I attend a 1920s themed event, and every year I either make or buy a flapper dress.
 I am using the word “flapper” loosely.
 I avoid the fringe flapper dress look because it is not accurate to the ’20s nor appropriate for a daytime event.
 When I make a flapper dress I look for simple drop waist dresses or slip dresses that I can trim and accessorize into something more authentic.
 Such was the case with a blue hanky hem dress I made a few years ago.

-The first time I wore this dress I thought it was great at home but after seeing myself in some pictures I realized something was missing.
-The dress lacked 1920s trim, embellishments and accessories that would give it more personality.
-In short, it was a plain, simple 20s dress- nothing special, nothing unique, nothing to make it memorable.
+The first time I wore this dress, I thought it was great at home, but after seeing myself in some pictures I realized something was missing.
+The dress lacked the 1920s trim, embellishments, and accessories that would give it more personality.
+In short, it was a plain, simple 20s dress – nothing special, nothing unique, nothing to make it memorable.
 This is a common problem among costuming.
-We work so hard to find or make the perfect dress, maybe add a few basic accessories like a hat, shoes and jewelry but forget to look at our final outfits through 1920s eyes.
+We work so hard to find or make the perfect dress and maybe add a few basic accessories like a hat, shoes, and jewelry, but forget to look at our final outfits through 1920s eyes.
 Our modern eyes tend to favor simplicity.
-Designers/manufacturers can’t afford to add trim so most new 1920s style dresses are also plain.
+Designers/manufacturers can’t afford to add trim, so most new 1920s style dresses are also plain.